Illinois Compiled Statutes

 this Act, shall alter, deface or remove any label so affixed.

-(f) Whenever a practitioner dispenses any controlled substance except a non‑prescription targeted methamphetamine precursor regulated by the Methamphetamine Precursor Control Act, he
+(f) Whenever a practitioner dispenses any controlled substance except a non-prescription Schedule V product or a non-prescription targeted methamphetamine precursor regulated by the Methamphetamine Precursor Control Act, he or she

 shall affix to the container in which such substance is sold or